Skip to main content

 Carer Health and Wellbeing

-Being healthy is not only important to you, but it also helps the person you care for too.
+Being healthy not only helps you, it helps the person you care for too.

 Stay well this Winter

-There are a number of things you can do to keep you and your family well in Winter.
+There are a few things you can do to keep well in Winter.

-The Flu Jab is the best way to protect yourself and the person you care for from flu.
+The Flu Jab is the best way to protect yourself.
+As well as the person you care for.

-Don't put it off - contact your GP or pharmacist to get the Flu Jab now.
+Don't put it off!
+Contact your GP or pharmacist to get the Flu Jab as soon as possible.
 It's free because you need it.

-Let your GP know that you are a Carer as they will record this on your notes and may be able to offer you extra support.
+Let your GP know you are a Carer, as they can offer extra support.

-You may find that looking after someone can put a strain on your relationships with the people who are important to you, whether that's a partner, family, friends or somebody else.
+You may find that looking after someone can put a strain on important relationships.
+Whether that's a partner, family, friends or somebody else.

-- OnePlusOne provides resources and services to help families and professionals tackle relationship issues early.
-It has a range of resources including information on getting help and support if you have a disabled child.
+• OnePlusOne provides resources and services to help families and professionals tackle relationship issues early.
+It also offers help and support if you have a disabled child.

-- Relate provides relationship help for all sorts of people in all sorts of situations.
-It can support you whether you are in a new relationship, long-term relationship or not in a relationship at all.
-It can help you through major relationship crises to smaller issues that are perhaps making you unhappy.
+• Relate provides relationship help for all sorts of people in all sorts of situations.
+It can support you whether in a new, long-term or no relationship.
+It can help you through major to smaller crises that are making you unhappy.

-- Tavistock Relationships supports couples, individuals and families with their relationships including relationship support for parents of children with a disability.
-Its services include a course on Living Together with Dementia.
+• Tavistock Relationships supports couples, people and families with their relationships.
+Such as relationship support for parents of children with a disability.
+Services include a course on Living Together with Dementia.

 More ways to take care of yourself